crd150/crd150.github.io/policymap.md

 ### **Dealing with missing values**
 \

-Missing values are a part of a data scientist's life.
+Missing values are a part of a social scientist's life.
 You can't avoid them.
-To deal with missing data systematically, go through the following steps
+Read the mini lab [dealing with missing data](https://crd150.github.io/missingdata.html) for a tutorial on how to deal with missing data.
+Briefly, below are the steps to tackle missing data in our PolicyMap data set.

 1. The first step is to determine what percentage of your cases are missing data.
 The best function for doing this in R is `aggr()`, which is in the **VIM** package.
-Install this package using `install.packages()` and load it into R.
+If you already haven't, install this package using `install.packages()`.
+Then load it into R using `library()`.

 ```r